AxelPribadi/AxelPribadi/README.md

-Hi

-I am Axel.

-Look at some of my data science related projects here.
+Check out some of my data science projects